-The Rise of the Super IC Product Manager
+The Rise of the Super IC in Product Management

 Header image

 We’ve heard significantly more talk recently about the Super IC in the product management world.
 The term is commonly used to describe a highly experienced product manager who remains an Individual Contributor (IC) and doesn’t manage others.
-In addition, it’s another way of talking about a hyper-efficient, highly strategic, and tactically masterful product rockstar who can do it all and do it well while simultaneously being a likable, trusted partner.
-They’re a person of all trades you can put anywhere and they’ll crush any task or challenge they face.
+It’s also a way of describing a hyper-efficient, highly strategic, and tactically masterful product leader—someone who can operate across disciplines, deliver results independently, and consistently elevate the teams around them.

 Role Desires & The Product Career Ladder Have Changed